-To deliver the vision for Bothenhampton Nature reserve by prioritising the following management interventions over the next five years:
+To deliver the vision for Bothenhampton Nature Reserve by prioritising the following management interventions over the next five years:

-- Commission Silviculture Survey and produce a Forest Commission standard Tree and Woodland Management Plan - Deal with any public safety issues - Initiate a programme of footpath maintenance and repair through reestablishing volunteer workdays - Define areas of former calcareous grassland and glades for experimental scrub clearance and control - Undertake surveys of flowering plants and invertebrates
+- Commission Silviculture Survey and produce a Forest Commission standard Tree and Woodland Management Plan, - Deal with any public safety issues, - Initiate a programme of footpath maintenance and repair to be achieved by re-establishing volunteer workdays, - Define areas of former calcareous grassland and glades for experimental scrub clearance and control, - Undertake surveys of flowering plants and invertebrates, - Work with DIGS to safeguard educational access to Wanderwell Quarry LGS and other quarrying heritage features, such as the Lime Kiln.

 4.2 By Habitat Type:

 Trees

 Commission a Silviculture survey of

 Bothenhampton Nature Reserve.

 Pursue a continuous cover approach to tree

 management and produce a Forest Standard

 Woodland Management Plan.

 As part of the Woodland management plan

-As part of the Woodland management plan develop a tree management programme to deal
+develop a tree management programme to deal

 with to tree health and public safety issues.

-With to tree ficultifular public surety issues.

 Establish a policy to leave dead wood standing

 where possible, otherwise removing limbs or

 reducing to approx. 5-10m height.
 All cut wood

 to be retained on site.

+to be retained on site.

 Identify areas of natural regeneration and

+Identify areas of natural regeneration and

 provide additional support to promote tree

-growth (clearing/mulching/ rabbit guards)
+growth ( clearing/mulching/ rabbit guards)

-Identify areas of former calcareous grassland to

-experiment with clearing back Blackthorn/

-Bramble scrub and creating structural diversity through mini glades development.
+Identify areas of former calcareous grassland to experiment with clearing back Blackthorn/ Bramble scrub and creating structural diversity through mini glades development.
 Install Bat and Bird Boxes.
 Grassland Areas Define an experimental area for calcareous grassland restoration on either side of the Bridleway W5/15 near the existing bench.
 Cut back and control Blackthorn/Bramble growth.
-Undertake annual surveys of cleared areas to record re emergence of flowering plants.
+Undertake annual surveys of cleared areas to record re-emergence of flowering plants.